netstx/serverless/README.md

-# ServerlessFlowrouteSMS2Email
+# Serverless
-AWS Lambda function to send SMS via e-mail using AWS API Gateway and Flowroute's Webhook URL for Inbound SMS
+Collection of serverless functions to use with AWS Lambda, API Gateway, etc.